Chemotherapy after surgery for bowel cancer

 - Cancer that has grown deeply into the bowel wall or has spread into surrounding tissue

 In these situations cancer cells are more likely to have travelled away from where the cancer started in the bowel (the primary cancer).
 The cells are carried away in the bloodstream or lymphatic system.
-They are too small to be seen on X-rays or scans.
+The cells are too small to be seen on X-rays or scans.
 But they can grow into secondary cancer at some time in the future.

 We know that chemotherapy works best on very small groups of cancer cells rather than larger tumours.
 So your doctor will offer you chemotherapy after surgery to reduce the chance of the cancer coming back or spreading.
-The chemotherapy goes around the body in the bloodstream and can destroy cancer cells left behind in the area of the tumour.
-It can also destroy cancer cells that have spread to other parts of the body such as the liver.
+The chemotherapy goes around the body in the bloodstream and can destroy cancer cells that may be left behind in the area of the tumour.
+It can also destroy cancer cells that may have spread to other parts of the body such as the liver.